 Here is an illustrated version of the original recording.
 Enjoy!

-If you want a more recent version, the YouTubes below are Mr. Guthrie singing his famous song 30 years later.
+If you want a more recent version, the YouTube below show Mr. Guthrie (who did not inherit Huntington’s disease from his famous father) singing his beloved song 40 years later at Farm Aid.
 Still pretty good.
 And pretty close to the original.